mattcroat/joy-of-code/posts/sveltekit-progressive-enhancement/sveltekit-progressive-enhancement.md

       // `result` is an `ActionResult` object
       // `update` is a function which triggers the logic that would be triggered if this callback wasn't set }
-  }}"
+  }}
 >
 ```

-The action provided by SvelteKit looks a lot like the Svelte action from before. 😉
+The action provided by SvelteKit looks a lot like the Svelte action from before doesn't it? 😉